zephyrproject-rtos/zephyr/doc/getting_started/installation_linux.rst

 Zephyr's :abbr:`SDK (Software Development Kit)` contains all necessary tools and cross-compilers needed to build the kernel on all supported architectures.
-Additionally, it includes host tools such as a custom QEMU and a host compiler for building host tools if necessary.
+Additionally, it includes host tools such as custom QEMU binaries and a host compiler for building host tools if necessary.
 The SDK supports the following architectures:

 * :abbr:`X86 (Intel Architecture 32 bits)`